 9. The Slice and Pint

 Really, now – is there anything better than beer and pizza?
 At $3 a slice, the pizza here is surprisingly affordable, or you can go all-out and order a whole pie made with locally sourced, sustainable ingredients.
-As an off-shoot of El Segundo Brewing, most of the taps at the Slice and Pint are devoted to showcasing their hop-heavy brews.
+As an off-shoot of El Segundo Brewing, most of the taps at the Slice and Pint are devoted to showcasing their hop-heavy brews and their popular pale ale.
 But they always have a few guest beers on tap for something a little different.

 10. Naja’s Place

 This super affordable, dock-side bar has long been a champion for the local craft beer scene.
 Regulars proudly celebrate its divey decor, and the place has seen virtually no updates since it opened in 1981.
 But unlike most dive bars, there are 88 beers on tap, some of which are regularly devoted to kegs that have been cellared for a more developed flavor.
 Even if you generally prefer a more upscale atmosphere, Naja’s is worth a visit just to learn your microbrew roots.

 Finding attainable housing in LA

 It can be tough to feel at home in Los Angeles (no matter how delicious the microbrew scene is).
 That’s where Common comes in.
 We offer beautiful private apartments and coliving homes in Melrose, Larchmont Village, and beyond.
 With top-notch amenities, incredible community, and an attainable monthly cost, we’ll help you make your LA dream a reality.
 Learn more.